Oligomorphic groups, their automorphism groups, and the complexity of their isomorphism: Two smooth classes

 \section{Two smooth classes}

-We apply the general criterion Theorem~\ref{second_th-rec} to two Borel classes of oligomorphic groups, thereby showing that their isomorphism relation is smooth, their automorphism group is oligomorphic up to isomorphism, and their outomorphism group is profinite.
+We apply the general criterion of Theorem~\ref{second_th-rec} to two Borel classes of oligomorphic groups, thereby showing that their isomorphism relation on the class is smooth, the automorphism group of each such group is profinite, and hence its automorphism group is quasi-oligomorphic (i.e., isomorphic to an oligomorphic group).

-Given a group $G$ acting on $X$ we have a corresponding homomorphism $G \to \Sym(X)$.
+An action of a group $G$ on a set $X$ corresponds to a homomorphism $G \to \mathrm{Sym}(X)$.
 One says that $(G,X)$ is \emph{faithful }if this homomorphism is 1-1, and $(G,X)$ is \emph{closed} if its range is closed in $\Sym(X)$.